-24/7 Nove Live QuitLine Tobacco Cessation Program - Program participants have access to professional telephone counseling, educational materials and a supply of nicotine replacement therapy (gum or patches) at no cost.
+24 hour nurse line QuitLine Tobacco Cessation Program - Program participants have access to professional telephone counseling, educational materials and a supply of nicotine replacement therapy (gum or patches) at no cost.
 Weight Watchers Discount - Plan members can participate in an online, at work or local meeting series and obtain a discount on the registration fees each calendar year.
 Fitness Discounts - We partner with local and national fitness clubs to offer discounts on club membership fees.
-Wellness Portal - Medical Mutual plan members will have access to a wellness portal providing health and wellness education, program enrollment information.
-24/7 Nurse Line You may call 888-912-0636 (TTY:771) 24 hours a day, 7 days a week for any of your health concerns.
+Wellness Portal - Medical Mutual plan members will have access to a wellness portal providing health and wellness education, program enrollment information You may call 888-912-0636 (TTY:771) 24 hours a day, 7 days a week for any of your health concerns.
 You may talk with a registered nurse who can help assess medical symptoms and provide advice over the phone, when appropriate, including directing you to urgent care.
-Services for the deaf, hard of hearing or speech impaired We provide a TTY/text telephone number at :711.
+Services for deaf and hearing impaired We provide a TTY/text telephone number at: 711.
 Sign language services are also available.
 Disease and Maternity Management Whether you live with a chronic condition or just found out you're pregnant, having a health coach to guide you can help improve your overall well-being.
 You can trust the Carrier's Chronic Condition Management and Maternity Programs to support you.
-Medical Mutual programs, available at no additional cost to qualified members, help members who are pregnant or diagnosed with one or more of the following conditions: • Asthma Chronic Obstructive Pulmonary Disease (COPD) Congestive Heart Failure Coronary Artery Disease • Diabetes MSK/Pain Management These programs help you learn more about your conditions, with a plan designed for your individual needs.
-You receive personal attention and education based on your condition, as well as support from a trained health coach.
-Your health coach plays a key role in empowering you to self-manage your condition and works with you to achieve your healthcare goals.
-Your doctor and healthcare team will continue to treat you, and you health coach will offer guidance to complement your doctor's treatment plan.
-If you are actively enrolled in the Diabetes program, you will receive certain diabetic supplies for no copayment.
-Our chronic condition management program includes several incentives for qualified members designed to enhance participation and improve clinical outcomes.
-Active diabetes program participants receive essential diabetic testing supplies, if needed.
-Diabetic participants receive an electronic tablet and glucometer to monitor and report symptoms and track blood sugar levels.
-Heart failure participants receive an electronic tablet, if needed, to monitor and report symptoms and weight.
-COPD participants receive an electronic tablet and scale, if needed, to monitor and report symptoms.
-Coronary artery disease participants receive an electronic tablet and home blood pressure monitor to report symptoms and track daily readings.
+Medical Mutual programs, available at no additional cost to qualified members, help members who are pregnant or diagnosed with one or more of the following conditions:

+Centers of excellence

-The Sword program offers qualifying members with musculoskeletal conditions such as chronic low back pain, neck and shoulder pain, and pain from most type of arthritis, with access to digital/virtual physical therapy.
-Qualifying patients receive easy to use technology to utilize at home that connects participants virtually with a Sword physical therapist.
-These services are available to qualifying members without any member cost share.
-Centers of Excellence The Carrier's Care Management staff includes nurse care managers who work closely with the plan member and family members to help choose the most appropriate facility based on the individual's specific needs.
-For transplant needs, our dedicated transplant team of specialized registered nurses work proactively with plan members and their health care providers to direct them to the Carrier's network transplant center based on the member's health care needs.
+Medical Mutual's Care Management staff includes nurse care managers who work closely with the plan member and family members to help choose the most appropriate facility based on the individual's specific needs.
+For transplant needs, our dedicated transplant team of specialized registered nurses work proactively with plan members and their health care providers to direct them to the plan's network transplant center based on the member's health care needs.
 These Medicare Certified Transplant centers provide solid and tissue transplant procedures throughout the State of Ohio.
 If it is determined that the plan member requires services that are not available within the State of Ohio, the transplant team coordinates out of state transplants utilizing a Transplant network.

 Section 6.
-General Exclusions - Services, Drugs and Supplies We Do Not Cover
+General Exclusions - Services, Drugs and Supplies We Do not Cover

 The exclusions in this section apply to all benefits.
 There may be other exclusions and limitations listed in Section 5 of this brochure.
 Although we may list a specific service as a benefit, we will not cover it unless it is medically necessary to prevent, diagnose, or treat your illness, disease, injury, or condition.
-For information on obtaining prior approval for specific services, such as transplants, see Section 3, You need prior Plan approval for certain services.
+For information on obtaining prior approval for specific services, such as transplants, see Section 3 When you need prior Plan approval for certain services.